Amazon gets $4M to put 1,000-job warehouse near Grand Rapids

 LANSING, Mich.
 (AP) — Michigan is giving online retailer Amazon $4 million to ensure it opens another facility in the state.

 The Michigan Strategic Fund board approved the incentive Tuesday.
-Seattle-based Amazon plans to create 1,000 full-time jobs at the $150 million fulfilment center in Gaines Township near Grand Rapids.
+Seattle-based Amazon plans to create 1,000 full-time jobs at the $150 million fulfillment center in Gaines Township near Grand Rapids.

 It will be Amazon’s fourth warehouse in Michigan and first in the western part of the state.
 The state has authorized grants to each since late 2016.